How to Plan The Best African Safari Tour

 Miscellaneous Things to Keep in Mind

-The U.S. Dollar (USD) is accepted in most the major towns in Africa.
+The U.S. Dollar (USD) is accepted in most of the major towns in Africa.
 There are many locations throughout the continent that offer ATMs and bureau de changes, so it should be relatively easy to always have cash on hand.
 The only exception is in South Africa, where you will need to use Rand (ZAR), which is their currency.
-Having the appropriate cash on hand can help you for tips and gratuities for your hotel and tour accommodations.
+Having the appropriate cash on hand can help you with tips and gratuities for your hotel and tour accommodations.